 We want to reassure our tenants that we are aware of this and want to work with our tenants affected in this way as follows:

-If you lose your job and you are not currently receiving any housing benefit:
+If you lose your job and you are NOT currently receiving any other benefits

-- If you are not receiving Disability Benefits, you should apply for Universal Credit (UC).
+- You should apply for Universal Credit (UC).
 This is a payment for working age people which will help with your living costs.
 If you’re eligible, you’ll receive a monthly or fortnightly payment into a bank account.
 You can apply for Universal Credit here.

 - Speak to your Housing Officer if you are applying for Universal Credit, they can offer you advice and guidance on how to apply and the implications for you.
 Email us on email@example.com or phone us on 0131 458 5480.

 - If you choose to take an advanced payment, please make sure you make a payment to your rent.
 Bear in mind, if you take an advance payment, this will need to be paid back over the next 12 months and so it will be taken off each of your monthly UC payments.

 - We recommend that you ask for your UC housing costs (the contribution towards your rent) to be included in the payment you receive.
 You can then pay all of your rent due to us each month.
 There is an option for people in Scotland called the Scottish Choices where you can choose for your payments to come directly to Prospect.
 We do not recommend you chose this as this often results in significant arrears on your account.
 Please talk to us if you are thinking about this.

 If you need to take time off work to self-isolate or to look after your children:

 You can find out more information on your rights as an employee from this website: Gov UK: Guidance